 It takes us thirty minutes to reach pavement from where we live in the wild Ozark Mountains of northwest Arkansas, where we work at scratching out a sustainable living off the hamster wheel of debt.
 Together we plan and act on ideas to make products, grow ginseng, and work on projects to help others enjoy and reconnect with Nature.

-Our Goal: to bridge the gap between people and the natural world, to remind readers that we are part of a larger whole, and to celebrate that all we see is not always all there is.
-We do this through stories, photography, books and crafts inspired by the Ozarks, and with our nursery we offer plants to help re-establish American ginseng habitats.
+Our Goal: to bridge the gap between people and the natural world through our art.
+To remind people that we are part of a larger whole.
+And to celebrate that all we see is not always all there is.
+We do this through art, stories, photography, books and crafts inspired by the Ozarks.
+With our nursery we offer plants to help re-establish natural American ginseng habitats.

 The Duo Behind the Brand